 The hotel provides cards for free public transportation in Düsseldorf.
 The old town is a five-minute tram ride away.

-Larry Parnass is the managing editor of the Daily Hampshire Gazette in Northampton, Massachusetts.
+Larry Parnass is the former managing editor of the Daily Hampshire Gazette in Northampton, Massachusetts.

 Latest posts by GoNomad (see all)